 32. The 2nd report concerned matters with respect to the 'renewed bond'.
-In October 2006 the OR received a letter from [Insurance Company] addressed to the High Court Registrar and copied to the OR office.
-The letter was a notification from the Insurance Company that [the Respondent] was in default in premium payment despite repeated demands and that the Insolvency Practitioner's Bond would be terminated one month from the date of the letter.
-[The Respondent] had taken out a renewed bond without paying the premium for it.
-It was in the opinion of the OR that such was another incident of serious misconduct on the part of [the Respondent].
-It was indeed a misleading behaviour on the part of [the Respondent] who, on the one hand had purportedly complied with the Court Order dated [Date] by sending a policy cover to the OR, yet, on the other hand, defaulted to pay the Insurance Company the necessary premium to support and maintain the policy.
-It then became obvious as to why [the Respondent] did not and was not able to produce the original renewed bond at the OR's repeated request.
+In October 2006 the OR received a letter from [an insurance company] ("the

+Insurance Company) addressed to the High Court Registrar and copied to the OR office.
+The letter was a notification from the Insurance Company that Mr. Krause was in default in premium payment despite repeated demands and that the Insolvency Practitioner's Bond would be terminated one month from the date of the letter.
+Mr. Krause had taken out a renewed bond without paying the premium for it.
+It was in the opinion of the OR that such was another incident of serious misconduct on the part of Mr. Krause.
+It was indeed a misleading behaviour on the part of Mr. Krause who, on the one hand had purportedly complied with the Court Order dated 4 May 2006 by sending a policy cover to the OR, yet, on the other hand, defaulted to pay the Insurance Company the necessary premium to support and maintain the policy.
+It then became obvious as to why Mr. Krause did not and was not able to produce the original renewed bond at the OR's repeated request.
 No disclosure was made regarding the default of premium payment.

-33. Requests to rectify the omissions were not responded to by [the Respondent].
-Due to the persistent lack of reply from [the Respondent] and inaction on [the Respondent] to finalise the liquidation, the OR eventually took out the 2005 application and an Order dated [Date] was made by the Honourable Madam [Justice K] requiring [the Respondent] to deal with the outstanding matters via an affidavit.
+33. Requests to rectify the omissions were not responded to by Mr. Krause.
+Due to the persistent lack of reply from Mr. Krause and inaction on Mr. Krause to finalise the liquidation, the OR eventually took out the 2005 application and an Order dated 3 February 2006 was made by the Honourable Madam Justice Kwan requiring Mr. Krause to deal with the outstanding matters via an affidavit.
 There was no compliance with the Order.
-The OR took a very serious view of the inordinate and inexcusable delay of [the Respondent] in finalising the liquidation, taking into consideration that as at 2006, he has already been appointed as the liquidator for almost 8 years as at 2006.
+The OR took a very serious view of the inordinate and inexcusable delay of Mr. Krause in finalising the liquidation, taking into consideration that as at 2006, he has already been appointed as the liquidator for almost 8 years as at 2006.
 The OR also took a serious view as to the serious misconduct as mentioned above.
 Finally, a removal application was made by the OR which was granted and his fees disallowed.